 The following is a summary of the risk factors, uncertainties and assumptions that we believe are most relevant to our business.
 These are factors that, individually or in the aggregate, we think could cause our actual results to differ significantly from anticipated or historical results and our forward-looking statements.
 Additional risks that we currently believe are immaterial may also impair our business operations.
 Investors should carefully consider the risks described below before making an investment decision, and you should understand that it is not possible to predict or identify all such factors.
 Consequently, you should not consider the following to be a complete discussion of all potential risks or uncertainties.
 Moreover, we operate in a competitive and rapidly changing environment.
 New factors emerge from time to time and it is not possible to predict the impact of all of these factors on our business, financial condition or results of operations.
 We undertake no obligation to publicly update forward-looking statements, whether as a result of new information, future events, or otherwise.
-The description provided in this Item 1A includes any material changes to and supersedes the description of the risk factors associated with our business previously disclosed in Item 1A of our Annual Report on Form 10-K/A for the year ended December 31, 2011.
-In assessing these risks, investors should also refer to the other information contained or incorporated by reference in this Quarterly Report on Form 10-Q and our Annual Report on Form 10-K/A for the year ended December 31, 2011, including our consolidated financial statements and related notes, and our other filings made from time to time with the Securities and Exchange Commission.
+The description provided in this Item 1A includes any material changes to and supersedes the description of the risk factors associated with our business previously disclosed in Item 1A of our Annual Report on Form 10-K/A for the year ended December 31, 2011 and Item 1A of our Quarterly Reports on Forms 10-Q for the quarters ended June 30, 2012 and March 31, 2012.
+In assessing these risks, investors should also refer to the other information contained or incorporated by reference in this Quarterly Report on Form 10-Q and our Annual Report on Form 10-K/A for the year ended December 31, 2011 and our Quarterly Reports on Forms 10-Q for the quarters ended June 30, 2012 and March 31, 2012, including our consolidated financial statements and related notes, and our other filings made from time to time with the Securities and Exchange Commission.